nodejs/node-gyp/docs/Updating-npm-bundled-node-gyp.md

 not running a [current version of node-gyp](https://github.com/nodejs/node-gyp/releases).

 `npm` bundles its own, internal, copy of `node-gyp`.
-This internal copy is independent of any globally installed copy of node-gyp that you may have installed via `npm install -g node-gyp`.
+This internal copy is independent of any globally installed copy of node-gyp that may have been installed via `npm install -g node-gyp`.

 This means that while `node-gyp` doesn't get installed into your `$PATH` by default, npm still keeps its own copy to invoke when you attempt to `npm install` a native add-on.